baudii/Library-db/README.md

 ### Database Information

 - The application uses two databases:
-  - `librarydb`: Stores information related to the books.
+  - `Songsdump`: Stores information related to the song.
   - `authenticatedb`: Manages user authentication.

 Both databases are automatically set up by Docker using the provided SQL dump files located in the `dumps/` folder.